 After going through all these, would you like to see how you are taxed on the Backdoor Roth?

-Click on Tools again on the lower left hand side.
+Click on Tools again under My Account on the top.
 Click on the “View Tax Summary” link.

 Tah-Dah!
 You got money into a Roth IRA through the backdoor when you aren’t eligible for contributing to it directly.
 That’s why it’s called a Backdoor Roth.
 You will pay tax on a small amount of earnings if you waited between contributions and conversion.
 That’s negligible relative to the benefit of having tax-free growth on your contributions for many years.